 To follow up on our call for action we have organized several discussions and will be hosting many more in the future.
 We are in the process of coordinating with the ASEAN secretariat and the ASEAN Intergovernmental Commission on Human Rights.

 The decision of the Government of Bangladesh led by its Prime Minister Sheikh Hasina to place humanity above everything is commendable.
 Bangladesh is now currently hosting more than 800,000 Rohingya in its soil.
+The Prime Minister of Bangladesh earmarked 2000 acres of land for temporary shelters and assured all humanitarian assistance and requested all concern to extend support.

 The Commission lauds the efforts thus far taken by Government and encourages it to continue its support to Rohingya, despite the fact that Bangladesh is not a State party to the 1951 Convention on Refugees, 1954 Convention on status of Stateless Persons, the 1961 Convention on the Reduction of Statelessness.
-Nor there is national legislation guiding the protection of stateless persons.

 Although Rohingya issue is not an issue to be ignored, looking at its dimension of fallout and scale of impacts on the region and beyond, this has, however, not received required attention of the world community in the past.
 The magnitude of persecution and atrocities being faced by the Rohingyas this time is way above anybody’s imagination and that the world cannot afford to overlook it any more.

-The Commission firmly believes that the international community must play a critical role in addressing this ongoing crisis.
+The Commission firmly believes that the international community must play a critical role in addressing this on-going crisis.
 And we have the Kofi Annan Commission’s Report, which has charted out specific recommendations and actions for the Government of Myanmar in particular and the international community at large.
 Let me take this opportunity to put forward some recommendations for the International Community.

 Take immediate steps to end atrocities of Myanmar security forces on Rakhaine Muslims